 Sixt offers a reliable car rental in South Africa with excellent customer service and premium vehicles.
 With many branches in all of the major cities in the country, you will be able to begin your journey with speed and convenience.
-Browse our wide selection and book one of our affordable car rental deals in South Africa easily online.
+Easily book one of our affordable car rental deals in South Africa online.
 We have are sure to have the right rental car to match your budget and mobility needs.
-Read on to find out more about how you can optimize your travel plans with Sixt!

 Sixt has branches at many major airports and top destinations in South Africa and each location hosts a fleet of up-to-date vehicles from leading brand manufacturers.
-Check out our handy map to get an idea about where the top sightseeing destinations are situated, as well as South Africa's three major cities.
-On this page we provide useful information regarding car rental in South Africa.
-Let us help you decide which kind of rental car is best for your trip, and guide you through some driving, safety and travel tips.
+Let us help you decide which kind of rental car is best for your travels.
+Browse our array of extras to find the best options for your car rental in South Africa.

 All driving licenses in English with a photograph and signature are accepted to rent a car in South Africa.
 If your driver's license is in a foreign language it must be authenticated in English if possible, otherwise an International Driver's Permit (IDP) is required.
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA.